raccoondepot/rd-contact-plugin/README.md

 ## RD Contact form plugin ##
 <b>RD Contact Plugin</b> is an extension developed by <a href="http://www.raccoondepot.com/">Raccoon Depot</a> team to be used in TYPO3 CMS 9+ or higher.
-This plugin includes simple contact button on each website page, and provides different ways for communication between website visitors and website owner.
+This plugin includes simple contact button on each website page, and provides different ways for communication between website visitors and website owner. <br/>
 An extension is flexible, so you could configure it as you wish.
-All configurations and labels available via TypoScript constants.
+All configurations and labels available via TypoScript constants. <br />
 Also we developed custom TS condition which can be used to run different configurations depends on HTTP_REFERER header.
 How HTTP_REFERER could help you in business, you can read here: <a href="https://www.lifewire.com/how-to-use-http-referer-3471200#mntl-sc-block_1-0-33">https://www.lifewire.com/how-to-use-http-referer-3471200#mntl-sc-block_1-0-33</a>.
 To see all available options/configurations and how to start read further..

 [Here will be some screenshots on FE & BE]